UST-QuAntiL/tosca-definitions-qc-applications/docs/tutorial-node-implementation.md

 ![Add input parameters](./images/new_node_type/interfaces/connectto/add_input_parameters.png)

-:information_source: Interface operations will only be called if their properties can be satisfied/filled in => use this to differentiate between different connectTo implementations
+:information_source: Each `Implementation Artifact` for a given operation (e.g. `connectTo`) will be executed, but only if it defines all input properties.
+You can use this behavior to control which implementation gets executed.

+:warning: If you want only one e.g. `connectTo` implementation to be executed, the `Operation` needs a unique set of `Input Properties` that also need to be defined in the `Implementation Artifact`.

 Save the changes you made.

 ![Save](./images/new_node_type/interfaces/connectto/save.png)

+:bangbang: **You need to press the Save button, otherwise your changes will be lost.**

 ### 6. Add a Node Type Implementation